-Under the auspices of the African Union, the African Road Safety Observatory (ARSO) initiative was launched in 2018.
+Under the auspices of the African Union, and in accordance with the Africa Road Safety Charter, the African Road Safety Observatory (ARSO) initiative was launched in 2018.
 With the ultimate goal of building a robust body of data that can be used to monitor Africa’s road safety performance and improve decision making, ARSO is working to harmonize road safety indicators across all countries in Africa.

 Serving as a tool to help countries expedite the organization of their national observatories, ARSO brings together government representatives and road safety experts in the transport and health sectors to decide on key governance issues and priorities for data improvement, as well as to exchange knowledge, share best practices and scale up effective policies across the region.

 By uniting their activities to systematically collect, analyze, and share reliable road crash data, ARSO bolsters the efforts of African countries to reduce fatalities on the road.